 July in the Northern Hemisphere is the month to begin enjoying the fruits of your labor in the vegetable garden.
-Warm-weather crops will begin ripening this month.
-Getting crops in at the peak of ripeness is important if you want to enjoy the most tasty and most tender harvest.
+Warm-weather crops will start coming to harvest this month.
+Getting crops picked at the peak of ripeness is important if you want to enjoy the tastiest and most tender harvest.

 In cool- to warm-summer regions, July is the month to begin sowing and planting cool-weather crops for fall and winter harvest.
 If there is not time to get a second or third warm-weather crop to harvest before the fall cool down, turn now to starting cool-weather crops.